acornejo/picoAVR/README.md

 ![TopBoard](http://acornejo.github.io/picoAVR/images/board_top_render.png "Top View PCB")
 ![BottomBoard](http://acornejo.github.io/picoAVR/images/board_bottom_render.png "Bottom View PCB")

-### Burning the Bootloader
+### Flashing the Bootloader
-To get the PicoAVR usbasp-based bootloader into the AVR chip you will need either: a dedicated [ICSP programmer](http://store.atmel.com/PartDetail.aspx?q=p:10500054#tc:description), an [Arduino](http://arduino.cc/en/Tutorial/ArduinoISP) and jumper cables, or an already functioning PicoAVR.
+To get the PicoAVR usbasp-based bootloader flashed into the AVR chip you will need either: a dedicated [ICSP programmer](http://store.atmel.com/PartDetail.aspx?q=p:10500054#tc:description), an [Arduino](http://arduino.cc/en/Tutorial/ArduinoISP) and jumper cables, or an already functioning PicoAVR.

-The PicoAVR provides a standard 6-pin ICSP connector that can be used to either burn the bootloader into the board (by closing the self-program jumper), or to act as an ICSP programmer to reprogram any other AVR board (including another PicoAVR or an Arduino) using the standard 6-pin ICSP connector.
+The PicoAVR provides a standard 6-pin ICSP connector that can be used to either flash the bootloader into the board (by closing the self-program jumper), or to act as an ICSP programmer to reprogram any other AVR board (including another PicoAVR or an Arduino) using a standard 6-pin ICSP connector.

 ## License